 Hopefully, you’re no longer wondering how to duplicate the Medifast diet and now have the tools to replicate it yourself.
 Medifast scored second place in a Consumer Reports survey ranking 13 different diets.
 In fact, participants said they lost more weight on Medifast than any other diet rated by Consumer Reports, with a typical weight loss of 20-45 pounds for men and 14-40 pounds for women.

-You don’t have to have an extra $300 a month to get results, as long as you’re getting the right nutrient and caloric intake.
+You don’t have to have an extra $300 a month to get results, and you can even make Medifast cheaper by cooking at home while ensuring an appropriate nutrient and caloric intake.
 You could even recruit a friend or family member to hold you accountable for your weight loss.
 Imagine what you can accomplish with a Medifast-clone diet, especially paired with a proper workout routine.

 Consumer Reports Rates Diet Plans: MyFitnessPal, A Free App And Website, More Satisfying Than Weight Watchers.
 (2013).
 Consumerreports.Com.
 Retrieved December 23, 2021, from https://www.consumerreports.org/media-room/press-releases/2013/01/my-entry-2/